Richardaeld/Eldridge_Music/TESTING.md

 #### Assumptions(s):
 + The tester knows the dummy codes for Stripe
 + The tester has access to an email account.
-+ The tester already has an account created with Eldridge Music Book Emporium.
++ The tester will create an account for this test, and will keep a record of the account.
 + The tester know the content of a confirmation email.
 + The tester will have their invoice #, date, sub-total, delivery-total, grand total, and contact information written down.
 + The tester knows how to use an e-commerce store.